Hemp Vs Marijuana : What is the difference between Hemp and Marjuana.

 The active compounds in marijuana, cannabinoids, may work to reduce pain by changing the way that the brain perceives it.
 This could be beneficial for treating conditions that result in chronic pain like arthritis, fibromyalgia, and endometriosis.

-CBD found in marijuana is believed to help with reducing inflammation not just locally but throughout the entire body.
-When decreasing inflammation, it also leads to an improved sense of overall health and wellness.
+CBD found in marijuana is believed to help with reducing swelling not just locally but throughout the entire body.
+When decreasing swelling, it also leads to an improved sense of overall health and wellness.

 Neurological and mental disorders

-Doctors have started prescribing Marijuana for people suffering from post-traumatic stress, anxiety, or multiple sclerosis.
+Doctors have started prescribing Marijuana for people suffering from stress, and various ailments.

 We recommend you consult with a medical doctor before you start consuming marijuana.